pantheon-systems/wp-saml-auth/README.md

             /**
              * Type of SAML connection bridge to use.
              *
-             * Permits use of SimpleSAMLphp or OneLogin dependency.
+             * 'internal' uses OneLogin bundled library; 'simplesamlphp' uses SimpleSAMLphp.
+             *
              * Defaults to SimpleSAMLphp for backwards compatibility.
              *
              * @param string
              */
             'connection_type' => 'internal',
             /**
-             * Configuration options for OneLogin library use *
+             * Configuration options for OneLogin library use.
+             *
+             * See comments with "Required:" for values you absolutely need to configure.
+             *
              * @param array
              */